-Many people plan and prepare meals to feed a crowd through religious or civic groups.
-Feeding a crowd can raise the risk of foodborne illness from germs that you can't see, smell or taste.
+During the holidays, many people plan and prepare meals to feed more than just their own family.
+Feeding a crowd can raise the risk of foodborne illness from pathogens that you can't see, smell or taste.
 Consider these tips on how to safely prepare, cook and serve meals to keep those at your table safe from foodborne illness.